MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ja-JP/Skype/SfbOnline/set-up-policies-in-your-organization/set-up-client-policies-for-your-organization.md

 ## <a name="want-to-know-more-about-windows-powershell"></a>Windows PowerShell の詳細情報

 - Windows PowerShell is all about managing users and what users are allowed or not allowed to do.
-Windows PowerShell を利用すると、Office 365 と Skype for Business Online の管理を 1 か所で行うことができるので、複数のタスクを担当する管理者の日常業務を単純化できます。 Windows PowerShell の使用を開始するには、次のトピックを参照してください。
+With Windows PowerShell, you can manage Office 365 and Skype for Business Online using a single point of administration that can simplify your daily work, when you have multiple tasks to do.
+To get started with Windows PowerShell, see these topics:

   - [Windows PowerShell と Skype for Business Online の概要](https://go.microsoft.com/fwlink/?LinkId=525039)